jiaorunnju/RL-with-Keras/README.md

 ### Working Progress

 - DQN (done)
-- Actor-Critic with discrete action space (working)
+- Actor-Critic with discrete action space (done)
 - DDPG (to do)

+### Problems
+Still not so stable when training, although it uses target network.
+Maybe the network structure should be carefully tuned?

 ### Materials